ditlexd/nextjs-workshop/README.md

 Nextjs is a framework for React, and Fabric can be used with pure HTML, React, Vue etc. We will be using its React components along this some of its CSS classes.

 We have made some components ready for you as well.
-The `<ProductCard>` and `<Modal>` components are made ready for you, but if you like a challenge, feel free to make these yourself!
-Or customize them.
+The `<ProductCard>` is ready, and the `<EditProductModal>` is created as a starting point.
+One of your tasks will be to finish the modal.

 ## Render products

-We will live demo this for you, so that you get a feel for how to approach these problems, along with learning a few ways to fetch data with Nextjs.
+We will live demo this for you, so that you get a feel for how to approach these problems, along with learning how to fetch and deliver data with next.

 ## Delete product